SampleEnvironment/SECoP/rfcs/RFC-001-RFC-process.rst

 - If you do not have a concrete idea, come talk to us to flesh it out.
 - Copy the RFC-000-template.rst file and fill in the details.
 You can add sections freely, but try to fill out all the provided ones.
-- Make a pull request on the SECoP repository and use the number assigned to that pull request to rename your file.
+- take the next free number and add it to the template file.
 - The RFC gets discussed - this should mostly happen under the rfc-pull request.
 If not, please add a summary if possible.
 Optimally, an implementation will already be done at this stage in one or more of the